 Once you decide you want to study abroad in Greece, your first step will be to contact Bruess.
 You will have a meeting with him to help decide if this trip is a good fit for you.
 Once you apply and are accepted, you will have a weekly pre-departure course with all the other students who will be going to Greece.
 In these meetings, you will learn about the culture, the Greek alphabet and learn a few words such as please, thank you and good morning.

-Paige Hibbs, who is a senior here at UNI, went on the faculty-led study abroad trip to Greece with Bruess and Varela.
+Paige Hibbs, a senior at UNI, went on the faculty-led study abroad trip to Greece with Bruess and Varela.
 Hibbs shares one cultural difference, stating “when I used my debit card and I had to punch in my number the person behind the cash register would either fully turn away or they would cover it for me.”
 That way the person paying feels more protected and respected, which you don’t see in the United States.

 The faculty led trip to Greece is three weeks long.
-In those three weeks, you will visit seven different towns, which include Athens, Nafplion, Olympia, Delphi, Kalambaka, Crete and Santorini.
-Professor Bruess says his favorite place to visit is Delphi because it is “physically beautiful, as well as very significant in Greek history and culture.”
+In those three weeks, you will visit seven different towns, which include Athens, Nafplion, Olympia, Delphi, Kalabaka, Crete and Santorini.
+Bruess says his favorite place to visit is Delphi because it is “physically beautiful, as well as very significant in Greek history and culture.”

 During this three-week trip there will be a walking lecture every day, where you will walk around and learn about that town and the culture.
 Buress and Varela want you to go explore and learn things on your own.
 Mikayla Capman, who also went on the Greece trip, said one time her and some other students took a bus three hours away to a completely different city, and when they were going to come back, the bus didn’t come.
 Capman had to text Varela saying they were going to be late for dinner, and the professors were not upset, but were eager to hear about their trip when they got back.